tsugtsug/DeepTech/README.md

 ## These are examples codes.

-- rx.ino is a file to recive a packet from another Arduino and send a packet to Serial Port(raspberry pi).
+- rx.ino : file to recive a packet from another Arduino and send a packet to Serial Port(raspberry pi).

-- tx_with_sensor.ino is a file to send a packet.
+- tx_with_sensor.ino : file to detect the door is open or not and send a packet 0(open) or 1(close).

-- serialConnect.py is a file used in raspberry pi to receive a packet from Arduino.
+- serialConnect.py : file used in raspberry pi to receive a packet from Arduino.

-- sernsorMagnetique.ino is a file to detect whether the door is open or closed.
+- sernsorMagnetique.ino : file to detect whether the door is open or closed.

 ### shower room pin ：　194AC